plugins {

 To illustrate this, imagine a test which needs to access a RabbitMQ cluster.

-Micronaut test resources will not provide a rabbitmq.servers.product-cluster.port
+Micronaut test resources will not provide a rabbitmq.servers.product-cluster.port, but does provide a rabbitmq.url property.

 First, annotate your test with: